National Association for Voluntary and Community Action: Purpose

 NAVCA's stated purpose is to promote the local voluntary and community sector nationally.
 It provides members with information, advice, networking and learning opportunities, support and development services and in turn it draws on its members' experience to influence government and contribute to national policy.
 Local support and development organisations are often known as Voluntary Action, Community Action or Council for Voluntary Service.
 These organisations support local charities, voluntary organisations and community groups by providing them with support, information and funding advice.

 Campaigns

 NAVCA advocates social value, whereby public authorities have regard to economic, social and environmental well-being when commissioning goods and services.
 NAVCA supported Chris White MP's private members bill that incorporated social value in legislation through the Public Services (Social Value) Act 2012.

 Membership

 NAVCA has a membership network of nearly 200 local sector support and development organisations in England.
-NAVCA members work with around 200,000 small local charities and voluntary organisations to provide advice, support and services.
+NAVCA members work with around 165,000 local charities and voluntary organisations to provide advice, support and services.